davegallant/site/content/post/homelab.md

 ## VPN

 You could certainly setup and manage your own VPN by using something like [OpenVPN](https://openvpn.net/community-downloads/), but there is also something else you can try: [tailscale](https://tailscale.com/).
 It is a very quick way to create fully-encrypted connections between clients.
 And by using its [MagicDNS](https://tailscale.com/kb/1081/magicdns/), it is a truly magical solution.
-If one of your nodes names is `plex`, you can simply access it by referring to its name (i.e `ssh plex@plex`).
+If one of your nodes has a hostname of `plex`, you can simply access it by referring to its hostname (i.e `ssh plex@plex`).

 ## Monitoring